 - unlimited access to Lyon public transport (with the option to include Lyon airport train service via Rhônexpress)

-- river cruise tour from the city centre to the Confluence shopping centre (available from April to October)
+- a river cruise tour from the city centre to the Confluence shopping centre (available from April to October)

 - VIP shopping offers in Galeries Lafayette Part-Dieu, Printemps, Confluence Shopping Centre and Hard Rock Cafe